 Here are step by step instructions to LSEO your LinkedIn Profile:

 (1) Choose your career Keyword, what word sums you up professionally?
 Mine is “LinkedIn”.
 Yours could be “Forensic Accountant”, two or three word Keywords are fine, some say better.

 (2) Add your chosen Keyword to your Profile where it makes sense.
 It should be in your Headline and feature prominently in your Summary.
 Don’t go nuts, it will work against you.

 (3) Your chosen Keyword should ideally be one of your Skills.
 If it isn’t then create a Skill.
 Get Endorsed for that Skill.
 Ask to be Endorsed for this Skill in your Summary.

-(4) Your chosen Keyword should feature somewhere in your Recommendations.
+(4) Your chosen Keyword should feature somewhere in your Endorsements.
 If you solicit Recommendations, ask for them to specifically include your Keyword.

 (5) Tune your Profile.
 Do a search on your Keyword in the People search.
 Look at the Profiles that rank ahead of you and figure out why they rank higher.

 (6) Monitor your Keyword ranking.
 You can see how well or poorly you are ranking by checking the “Top Search Keywords”.